Pre-conditions for distribution

 There is no specific rule requiring the manufacturers or importers to sell drugs through wholesale.

-The pharmacy trading houses can carry out wholesale or retail sales only to the pharmacies (Article 11, Law No. 984 on Pharmacy Trading Houses (Official Gazette No. 575 on 12 March 1927)).
-Manufacturers and importers can carry on stocking drugs beyond promotional requirements provided that they comply with the rules concerning pharmacy trading houses (Article 8/3, Law No.1262).
+The pharmacy trading houses can carry out wholesale or retail sales only to the pharmacies (Article 11, Law No. 984 on Pharmacy Trading Houses (Official Gazette No. 575 of 12 March 1927)).
+Manufacturers and importers can carry on stocking pharmaceutical products beyond promotional requirements provided that they comply with the rules concerning pharmacy trading houses (Article 8/3, Law No.1262).

-To manage a warehouse, a licence from the Pharmacy and Pharmaceutical Warehouse Authorisation Office must be obtained.
+To manage a warehouse a licence from the Pharmacy and Pharmaceutical Warehouse Office must be obtained.
 An agent pharmaceutical warehouse must comply with:

-- The Regulation on Pharmaceutical Warehouses and Products Stored in Pharmaceutical Warehouses (Official Gazette No. 23852 of 20 October 1999) in terms of warehouse storage conditions.
+The Regulation on Pharmaceutical Warehouses and Products Stored in Pharmaceutical Warehouses (Warehouses Regulation) (Official Gazette No.23852 of 20 October 1999) in terms of warehouse storage conditions.

-- The Regulation on Manufacturing Plants of Medicinal Products for Human Use (Official Gazette No. 30217 of 21 October 2017) in terms of provision of secondary packaging services.
+The Regulation on Manufacturing Plants of Medicinal Products for Human Use (Official Gazette No.28630 of 27 April 2013) in terms of provision of secondary packaging services.

-In Turkey, the legal regime regarding marketing of drugs is contained in the Regulation on Promotional Activities of Human Medicinal Products (Official Gazette No. 28037 on 03 July 2015).
+In Turkey, the legal regime regarding marketing of drugs is contained in the Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation) (Official Gazette No. 28037 of 03 July 2015).

 Limits to marketing activities